How to Get and Stay Ready for a DOT Audit

 No one likes audits.
 The word has such a negative connotation, thanks to the IRS.
 However, DOT audits aren’t about how much money or whether or not you filled out your tax forms correctly.
 It’s about people going home to their families at the end of the day rather than the morgue.

 Regular DOT audits ensure compliance with the regulations and safety guidelines of the Federal Motor Carrier Safety Regulations (FMCSRs).
-The Federal Motor Carrier Association (FMCSA) is responsible for performing audits.
+The Federal Motor Carrier Safety Administration (FMCSA) is responsible for performing audits.
 While they can be triggered by a higher than normal incidence of problems, they are most often routine checks to ensure businesses are operating according to standards.

 With that in mind, you’ll want to meet and exceed an auditor’s expectations to keep your business running smoothly.